 For a decadent finish, dip each ball into melted dark chocolate and then leave it to harden in the fridge over a tray lined with baking paper.

-You can replace Goji berries with other dried fruit like raisins, apricots, mango, blueberries, or cranberries.
+You can replace Goji berries with other dried fruits like raisins, apricots, mangoes, blueberries, or cranberries.
+To replace oats instead, you can use coconut flour or almond flour — check how in these almond acai balls.